epelde/tdd-resources/README.md

 # The secret in testing is in writing testable-code

+The TDD cycle is very detail-oriented and requires you to make some design decisions when writing tests, rather than when writing production code.

 ## Courses

 The World's Best Intro to TDD, Level 1: TDD Done Right https://online-training.jbrains.ca/p/wbitdd-01